 Smart Phones: Smart Phones take great pictures, but are not so easy to handle from horseback.
 You can get clips for iPhones and androids at the airport that make them safer to hold in one hand whilst riding.
 You will be asked to keep the phone on silent and in flight mode on safari.

 GoPros: GoPros have become very popular and are a great device for outdoor sports.
 However they can be very disappointing on a horse safari as the videos mainly consist of people from behind and due to the wide angle lens it’s also difficult to make out the animals.
 It also distracts from the animal sightings.
 If you want to bring a GoPro please be advised that you will have to have permission from all other guests and guides that they are willing to be filmed.

 Bring the riding gear you are the most comfortable in as you will be spending many hours in the saddle - probably more then you are used to.
 New riding gear needs to be worn in, it is not a good idea to do this on an 8 day horse safari where you can spend up to 7 hours in the saddle in a warm climate!

-Pack some jods and riding shoes in your hand-luggage, a change of underwear and a toothbrush and whatever else you think is absolutely necessary.
-If your bag gets lost it is of great advantage to have your well-fitting riding gear in hand.
-The ride can help you out with leisure clothes, but your own riding gear (in particular your boots) just fit better!
+Pack some jods and riding boots in your hand-luggage, a change of underwear and a toothbrush and whatever else you think is absolutely necessary.
+If your bag gets lost during your travels it is of great advantage to have your well fitting riding gear in hand.
+We can help you out with leisure clothes, chaps, and helmets, but it is good to have some comfortable riding gear (in particular your boots)!

 We do recommend wearing helmets, however it is not compulsory on this safari.
 If you decide to ride with a helmet, a good ventilated helmet has its advantages.
 There is a good collection of helmets on safari, but again, your own fits better and will be safer!